lotus-dev-inspiration/TripPlannerBE/README.md

 # TripPlannerBE
-Backend project for Trip Planner application
+Backend project for the Trip Planner application